 What you need to know

-The Department of Chemistry offers two separate sequences in general chemistry at Dartmouth College.
+Dartmouth's Department of Chemistry offers two separate sequences in general chemistry.
 A majority of our students are enrolled in Chemistry 5-6.
-In addition, there is a one-term honors section, Chemistry 10, for especially well-prepared First Year students.
+In addition, there is a fall-term honors section, Chemistry 10, available only to especially well-prepared First Year students.

 Each year we enroll quite a number of students who have not had high school chemistry or who feel that their high school chemistry backgrounds are weak.
 It is most certainly possible for such students to do well in general chemistry at Dartmouth.
 However, many of them find it helpful to study and review in preparation for the course.
-This handout will tell you what you need to learn, to be off to a flying start in general chemistry.
+This page will tell you what you need to learn or review to be off to a flying start in general chemistry.